dorothym/ashmap/README.md

 Within that file, meta.data is an array of arrays.
 Each internal array represents one tree.

+### Notes on data set

+* This data set contains 648 occurences of "Fraxinus."
+* This data set may contain incomplete data for Brooklyn and Queens.

 ## What qualifies as an ash tree?

 * Any tree whose Latin name (`spc_latin`) contains "Fraxinus".

-## Additional notes

-* This data set contains 648 occurences of "Fraxinus."
-* This data set may contain incomplete data for Brooklyn and Queens.
+## Libraries and frameworks used
+I used Node, Express, Bootstrap, Leaflet, Angular, and jQuery (along with a bunch of other Node modules).